microsoft/react-native-windows-samples/docs/ikeyboardprops-api-windows.md

 title: IKeyboardProps
 ---

-When developing for a Windows device, the liklihood of you needing to support a rich keyboarding experience in your app is very high - this API allows you to customize and control how keyboarding works on your custom or native components.
+When developing for a Windows device, the likelihood of you needing to support a rich keyboarding experience in your app is very high - this API allows you to customize and control how keyboarding works on your custom or native components.

 ```
 const App = class App extends React.Component {